Small Entities and Rulemaking

 - Completion Date: Not yet determined

-- Title: Review of New Source Performance Standards (NSPS) and Amendments to Emissions Guidelines (EG) for Municipal Solid Waste Landfills (WWW and Cc)
+- Title: Review of New Source Performance Standards (NSPS) and Amendments to Emissions Guidelines (EG) and Compliance Times for Municipal Solid Waste Landfills

-- Publication Date for Final Rule: Not yet published.
+- Publication Date for Final Rules: Not yet published.

-What is the Implication of the Rulemaking on Small Entities?
+What is the Implication of these Rulemakings on Small Entities?

 Section 111(b)(1) of the Clean Air Act (CAA) directs EPA to review and, if appropriate, revise the New Source Performance Standards (NSPS) at least every 8 years after promulgation.
-This is a review of Subpart WWW, Standards of Performance for Municipal Solid Waste Landfills, 40 C.F.R.
-Sections 60.750 - 60.759 which was last promulgated in 1996.
-This action may also address issues identified in 2002 and 2006 in proposed amendments for the NSPS and Emissions Guidelines (EG).
+EPA has initiated review of Subpart WWW, Standards of Performance for Municipal Solid Waste Landfills, 40 CFR Sections 60.750 - 60.759 which was last promulgated in 1996.
+EPA is also considering issues identified in 2002 and 2006 in proposed amendments for the NSPS and Emissions Guidelines (EG).
+Revisions to the Standards of Performance for MSW landfills were proposed on July 17, 2014 under proposed 40 CFR part 60, Subpart XXX.

-Municipal Solid Waste (MSW) landfills, as defined in 40 CFR 60, Subpart WWW, refer to an entire disposal facility in a contiguous geographical space where household waste is placed in or on land.
+Municipal solid waste landfills, as defined in 40 CFR part 60, Subparts WWW and Cc, refer to an entire disposal facility in a contiguous geographical space where household waste is placed in or on land.
 An MSW landfill may also receive other types of Resource Conservation and Recovery Act (RCRA) Subtitle D wastes such as commercial solid waste, non-hazardous sludge, conditionally exempt small quantity generator waste, and industrial solid waste.
 Portions of an MSW landfill may be separated by access roads.
 An MSW landfill may be publicly or privately owned.

 How Can I Learn More?

-If you are an MSW landfill, you may be affected by this rulemaking.
-While the opportunity to participate on this Panel has passed, you will have the chance to submit comments concerning this rulemaking during the standard public comment period commencing after publication of the notice of proposed rulemaking in the Federal Register.
+If you own or operate an MSW landfill, you may be affected by these rulemakings.
+While the opportunity to participate on this Panel has passed, you will have the chance to submit comments during the standard public comment period commencing after publication of the notice of proposed rulemaking in the Federal Register.

 Additional information about Review of New Source Performance Standards and Amendments to Emission Guidelines for Municipal Solid Waste Landfills is available on EPA's website: http://www.epa.gov/ttnatw01/landfill/landflpg.html.